-Constructor in Java
+Constructors in Java

 It is a special type of method which is used to initialize the object.

-When a constructor is called
+When is a constructor called

 Note: It is called constructor because it constructs the values at the time of object creation.
 It is not necessary to write a constructor for a class.
 It is because java compiler creates a default constructor if your class doesn't have any.

-Rules for creating java constructor
+Rules for creating Java constructor

-Types of java constructors
+Types of Java constructors

-There are two types of constructors in java:
+There are two types of constructors in Java:

 Java Default Constructor